Learning Outcomes

 Regardless of which option you choose, you are expected to consider all design elements discussed throughout the quarter, implement as appropriate, and justify your decisions.
 These include, but are not limited to:

-- graphic form (you are not limited to just those fundamental chart types discussed in weeks 2 & 4 – explore other advanced chart types and don’t be afraid to get really creative with it; check out some of these awesome data viz creators to find inspiration)
+- graphic form (you are not limited to just those fundamental chart types discussed in weeks 2 & 4 – explore other chart types and don’t be afraid to get creative with it; check out some of these awesome data viz creators to find inspiration)

 - themes (i.e. all non-data plot elements; these should be intentionally modified and visually-pleasing)